oracle/terraform-provider-oci/website/docs/r/data_safe_security_assessment.html.markdown

 * `schedule` - (Optional) (Updatable) To schedule the assessment for running periodically, specify the schedule in this attribute.
 Create or schedule one assessment per compartment.
 If not defined, the assessment runs immediately.
 Format - <version-string>;<version-specific-schedule>

 	Allowed version strings - "v1" v1's version specific schedule -<ss> <mm> <hh> <day-of-week> <day-of-month> Each of the above fields potentially introduce constraints.
 A workrequest is created only when clock time satisfies all the constraints.
 Constraints introduced: 1. seconds = <ss> (So, the allowed range for <ss> is [0, 59]) 2. minutes = <mm> (So, the allowed range for <mm> is [0, 59]) 3. hours = <hh> (So, the allowed range for <hh> is [0, 23]) <day-of-week> can be either '*' (without quotes or a number between 1(Monday) and 7(Sunday)) 4.
 No constraint introduced when it is '*'.
 When not, day of week must equal the given value <day-of-month> can be either '*' (without quotes or a number between 1 and 28) 5.
 No constraint introduced when it is '*'.
 When not, day of month must equal the given value
-* `target_id` - (Required) The OCID of the target database on which security assessment is to be run.
+* `target_id` - (Optional) The OCID of the target database on which security assessment is to be run.

 ** IMPORTANT **